Nandani01/Spam-Email-Prediction-Using-Regression/README.md

 6. Building a Predictive System: A function is created to take a new email message as input, transform it into a feature vector using the trained TfidfVectorizer, and then use the trained Logistic Regression  model to predict whether the email is spam or ham.

 7. Technologies Used:

-Python
+   -Python
-pandas
+   -pandas
-numpy
+   -numpy
-scikit-learn
+   -scikit-learn

    This project demonstrates a basic workflow for building a text classification model, specifically for spam detection.